pseudo-usama/pseudo-usama/README.md

    - MySQL
    - SQL Server

-Other than development I really love to talk about `astronomy`, `quantum mechanics` & `quantum computing` & other sciency stuff.
+Other than development I really love to talk about `astronomy`, `quantum mechanics`, `quantum computing` & other sciency stuff.